Small Heath: World War II

 By the outbreak of World War II, BSA Guns Ltd at Small Heath was the only factory producing rifles in the UK.
 The Royal Ordnance Factories would not begin production until 1941.
 BSA Guns Ltd was also producing .303 Browning machine guns for the Air Ministry at the rate of 600 guns per week in March 1939 and Browning production was to peak at 16,390 per month by March 1942.
 The armed forces had chosen the 500 cc side-valve BSA M20 motorcycle as their preferred machine.
 On the outbreak of war, the Government requisitioned the 690 machines BSA had in stock as well as placing an order for another 8,000 machines.
 South Africa, Ireland, India, Sweden, and the Netherlands also wanted machines.

 The Government passed the Emergency Powers (Defence) Act 1939 on 24 August allowing the drafting of defence regulations affecting food, travel, requisitioning of land and supplies, manpower and agricultural production.
 A second Emergency Powers (Defence) Act was passed on 22 May 1940 allowing the conscription of labour.
-The fall of France had not been anticipated in Government planning and the encirclement of a large part of the British Expeditionary Force into the Dunkirk pocket resulted in a hasty evacuation of that part of the B.E.F following the abandonment of their equipment.
+The fall of France had not been anticipated in Government planning and the encirclement of a large part of the British Expeditionary Force into the Dunkirk pocket resulted in a hasty evacuation of that part of the BEF following the abandonment of their equipment.
 The parlous state of affairs "no arms, no transport, no equipment" in the face of the threat of imminent invasion of Britain by Nazi forces was recorded by the Chief of the Imperial General Staff Field Marshal Sir Alan Brooke, 1st Viscount Alanbrooke in his diary entries of the 1/2 July 1940.